 Those all need to be dealt with, and you have 400 words.
 So, be straightforward, folks.
 It’s actually a great exercise in high-yield communication.
 Let’s focus on #4 though.
 How does a success or failure leave some kind of imprint on the way in which you relate to others?
 This is where you need to paint by clear examples.
 Imagine DELTAs between each scenario.
 There was a before and after associated with your success story.
 Somehow, that success affected the way you related to people – thus, the delta between before and after.
 What was it?
 Similarly, before you failed, you related to people in some way.
 Then after that failure, things changed with respect to your relationships with others.
 What changed?
 Examining those DELTAs will be the first KEY step toward crushing this question, and demonstrating how thoughtful and strategic you can be.

 Essay 3: Describe all types of extra-professional activities in which you have been or are still involved for a significant amount of time (clubs, sports, music, arts, politics, etc).
-How are you enriched by these activities? (approximately 300 words).
+How are you enriched by these activities?
+(300 words maximum).

 Part I of this essay will be all about the stuff, and a very clear indication of how involved you are.
 Leadership roles, special awards and distinctions, etc. Anything that gives us a clue about how excited you are about any particular activity, is good.
 Part II is about the way in which any given activity has made you… cooler.
 “Enriched” you.
 Again, we return to the concept of deltas.
 Picture what you’d be like without the activity, or all of them.
 How different would you be?
 What qualities, therefore, do those activities nurture in you?
 This doesn’t have to be separated into Part I – Activities, Part 2 – Enrichment.
 They can be integrated as you’re going through each activity.